Meet our staff

 Growing up in a household with a father who obsessively separated recyclables from garbage, Alex comes by her concern for the environment honestly.
 Her career raising funds for environmental organizations began with a summer job as a canvasser at a non-profit.
 The summer job grew into a seven-year stint in fundraising at Greenpeace in Canada and New Zealand, fuelled by her growing passion for a wide range of environmental issues.
-Alex is thrilled to be a Development Manager for Environmental Defence, an organization whose work she has long admired.
+Alex is thrilled to be a Engagement Manager for Environmental Defence, an organization whose work she has long admired.
 In her spare time, Alex dabbles in knitting, silversmith, and carrying on her father’s legacy of neurotically punching the little plastic windows out of envelopes for recycling.

 Allen loves sharing information.
 He also loves movies, music, running, riding his bike through the Greenbelt and breathing the fresher air ever since Ontario shut down its coal plants.
 Allen’s interest the environment led him to work for Greenpeace.
 He holds a degree in film studies from Simon Fraser University and has worked for a variety of film festivals including the Toronto International Film Festival where he was co-director of learning.
 He was also Communications Manager at Rethink Breast Cancer where he helped produce documentaries that told the stories of young women facing breast cancer.
 Allen is excited to be working with Environmental Defence where he can fuse his enthusiasm for environmental issues with his passion for sharing stories.
 Read Allen’s blogs here.